J35P312/Assemblatron/README.md

 run the install script:
 ./INSTALL.sh
-The install script will download and install BESST, fermikit, and tiddit.
+The install script will download and install BESST, fermikit, and quast.
 Dependencies:

-	vcftools
 	samtools
 	python 2.7
 	bwa